 Pursuant to an agreement entered into concurrently with the issuance and sale of the securities in the IPO, our initial stockholders and their permitted transferees can demand that we register the resale of their shares of Class B common stock after those shares convert to shares of our Class A common stock at the time of our initial business combination.
 In addition, our sponsor and its permitted transferees can demand that we register the resale of the private placement warrants and the shares of Class A common stock issuable upon exercise of the private placement warrants, and holders of warrants that may be issued upon conversion of working capital loans may demand that we register the resale of such warrants or the Class A common stock issuable upon exercise of such warrants.
 We will bear the cost of registering these securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of our Class A common stock.
-In addition, the existence of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our Class A common stock that is expected when the common stock owned by our initial stockholders or their permitted transferees, the private placement warrants owned by our sponsor, the warrants issued in connection with working capital loans are registered for resale.
+In addition, the existence of the registration rights may make our initial business combination more costly or difficult to complete.
+This is because the stockholders of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our Class A common stock that is expected when the common stock owned by our initial stockholders or their permitted transferees, the private placement warrants owned by our sponsor, or the warrants issued in connection with working capital loans are registered for resale.